Boy in hospital after drones fall from sky at Orlando holiday show

 The incident occurred during the first show.

-The Federal Aviation Administration said in a statement Monday that it will investigate the incident.
+The Federal Aviation Administration said in a statement Monday it would investigate the incident.

 “Several small drones collided and fell into a crowd during a holiday drone show over Eloa Lake in Orlando, Florida,” the statement said.
 “The incident occurred around 6:45 p.m. local time on Saturday, December 21.”

-Officials said it was the second time the city had contracted Sky Elements, the vendor supplying the drones.
+Officials said it was the second time the city had contracted Sky Elements Drones, the vendor supplying the drones.

 “We are diligently working with the FAA and City of Orlando officials to determine the cause and are committed to establishing a clear picture of what transpired.
 Millions of people see our shows annually, and we are committed to maintaining the highest safety regulations set forth by the FAA.”